HRV: The Secret Signal Your Body Sends About Fitness and Recovery

 - Low HRV → You may need to dial things back, rest, or focus on recovery.

 That’s why elite athletes (and increasingly, weekend warriors) track HRV daily.
-It’s like having a built-in readiness coach.
+It’s like having a built-in readiness coach, as long as you treat it as a trend rather than a one-morning verdict.2

 Factors That Influence HRV